popphp/popphp-skeleton/README.md

 NOTES
 -----

-* The skeleton application uses the `pop-view` component to create and render teh views.
+* The skeleton application uses the `pop-view` component to create and render the views.
 * The web application is utilizing the `pop-http` component to leverage the HTTP request and response objects within the controller object.